willykuheleloa/Sabio-Repo/dotnet/Sabio.Db.ConsoleApp/Readme.md

 ### Request Models
 - These models will be used to pass data into a Controller or Service method

-- These models will participate in Model Binding where data from an in-comming request will be mapped to the properties of the given Model.
+- These models will participate in Model Binding where data from an incoming request will be mapped to the properties of the given Model.

 - They will be used to perform updates, inserts or deletes.
 More often than not, they will contain partial list of all the properties of the entities that they represent.